 Puerto Peñasco is also known as Rocky Point, or even Rocky Point Mexico.
 People commonly refer the seaside resort town by these different names.
-However, what commonly gets left out by tourists is the name of the state.
-So, if you are curious to learn a thing or two about the beautiful state of Sonora, you are in the right place.
+However, what often gets left out by tourists visiting Sonora is the name of the state.
+So, you are in the right place if you want to learn a thing or two about this beautiful Mexican beautiful state.

-There is even another layer to people overlooking the place.
-You could consider it a state of confusion.
-Every year, many visitors to Sonora enter through the Lukeville, Arizona Port of Entry.
-This leads them directly into the border town of Sonoyta in Northern Sonora.
-However, people often mistakenly confuse the names of the border town of Sonoyta and the state of Sonora.
+There is another layer to Sonora being overlooked.
+You could call it a state of confusion.
+This is because many visitors enter Sonora through the Lukeville, Arizona Port of Entry.
+They first reach Mexico in the northern border town of Sonoyta.
+However, people often mistakenly confuse the similar names of the town of Sonoyta with the state of Sonora.

 Sonora – The 12th Mexican State

-Last month, Sonora celebrated its 200th birthday as a state.
+In 2024, Sonora celebrated its 200th birthday as a state.
 It officially became the 12th Mexican state on January 10, 1824.
 Today, Mexico has a total of 31 states.
-They make up what is called the Federal Entities of Mexico.
+They make up a collection known as the Federal Entities of Mexico.

 Sonora is the second largest state in the country by size with an area of 69,249 square miles.
 Only Chihuahua, its neighbor to the east, is larger.
 (By some 25,000 square miles).
 The state of Baja California is the only land to its west.
 Sinaloa is the state just south of Sonora.
 It shares the eastern coast along the Gulf of California.
 Meanwhile, to the north in the United States, Sonora has Arizona and New Mexico as bordering neighbors.